LeBron James Hates Steph Curry, Thinks Hype About Him Overblown?

 In his new book, Golden: The Miraculous Rise of Steph Curry, Bay Area News Group columnist Marcus Thompson also reveals that it’s a view shared by the likes of Chris Paul and Russell Westbrook.

-“I think if you ask them and they’re being honest, they don’t like all the hype he gets, and they have to direct it that way,” Thompson said during an appearance on The Big Lead radio show.
+“I think if you ask them and they’re being honest, they don’t like all the hype he gets, and they have to direct it that way,” Thompson said during an appearance on the Big Lead radio show.
 “I think, out of all of them, if somebody doesn’t like Steph Curry, I think it’s probably Westbrook.
 He just shows no sign of… this ain’t really about Steph, it’s bigger.
 His seems to be, ‘I don’t like that dude.’
 But LeBron and them, I think they will say, ‘Man, I like Steph.
 We can have a conversation.’
 But there’s something that burns them about the fact that Steph is the one that is exalted and because of that they want to go at him and demean his hype.
 They want to take him down.”

 James rejoiced mightily when his Cavs did just that in the 2015-16 NBA Finals, rallying from a 3-1 deficit to become the first team in league history to overcome such a steep disadvantage en route to bringing James’ hometown of Cleveland its first title in a major sport in decades.